docker/docs/engine/context/ecs-integration.md

 ## Feedback

-Thank you for trying out the Docker Compose CLI beta release.
+Thank you for trying out the Docker Compose CLI.
 Your feedback is very important to us.
 Let us know your feedback by creating an issue in the [Compose CLI](https://github.com/docker/compose-cli){: target="_blank" rel="noopener" class="_"} GitHub repository.